-Litigation support, forensic accounting, licensing, royalty auditing and contract compliance
+Litigation support, forensic accounting, licensing and royalty auditing

 HW Fisher LLP is registered to carry out audit work in the UK.
-Details of our audit registration can be viewed at www.auditregister.org.uk under reference C008695908.
+Details of our audit registration can be viewed at www. auditregister.org.uk under reference C008695908.

 A list of the names of the members of HW Fisher LLP is open to inspection at our offices.